miguelalizo/system-design/system_design.md

 - only k/n nodes need to be remapped on average.
 Where k is the number of keys and n is the number of slots
 - SHA1 is a common hashing function

+#### Denormalizing

+Denormalization attempts to improve read performance at the expense of some write performance.
+Redundant copies of the data are written in multiple tables to avoid expensive joins.
+Some RDBMS such as PostgreSQL and Oracle support materialized views which handle the work of storing redundant information and keeping redundant copies consistent.

+Once data becomes distributed with techniques such as federation and sharding, managing joins across data centers further increases complexity.
+Denormalization might circumvent the need for such complex joins.

+In most systems, reads can heavily outnumber writes 100:1 or even 1000:1.
+A read resulting in a complex database join can be very expensive, spending a significant amount of time on disk operations.

+Disadvantage(s): denormalization
+- Data is duplicated.
+- Constraints can help redundant copies of information stay in sync, which increases complexity of the database design.
+- A denormalized database under heavy write load might perform worse than its normalized counterpart.

+#### SQL Tuning

+SQL tuning refers to the process of optimizing SQL queries and database performance to improve efficiency, reduce execution time, and enhance overall system responsiveness.
+Here’s a quick summary of SQL tuning:

+ 1. Identifying Bottlenecks: Analyzing the performance of SQL queries to identify bottlenecks, such as slow-running queries or resource-intensive operations.

+2. Query Optimization: Rewriting SQL queries to improve efficiency, using techniques like:
+- Restructuring queries to minimize unnecessary joins or subqueries.
+- Optimizing WHERE clauses and using appropriate indexes to speed up data retrieval.
+- Avoiding unnecessary data sorting or aggregations.

+3. Indexing: Creating and maintaining appropriate indexes on tables to facilitate quick data access and query optimization.
+This includes understanding different types of indexes (e.g., B-tree, hash indexes) and their impact on query performance.

+4. Statistics Management: Ensuring that database statistics are up-to-date to help the query optimizer generate efficient execution plans.
+This involves regularly updating statistics on tables and indexes.

+5. Database Schema Design: Designing an efficient database schema that minimizes data redundancy and optimizes query performance.
+This includes normalization and denormalization strategies based on specific use cases.

+6. Query Execution Plan: Understanding and analyzing the query execution plan generated by the database optimizer.
+This helps in identifying potential performance issues and optimizing query execution paths.

+7. Monitoring and Profiling: Monitoring database performance metrics and profiling SQL queries to capture and analyze execution times, resource consumption, and inefficiencies.

+8. Application Design Considerations: Optimizing SQL queries should also consider application design patterns and access patterns to ensure that database interactions align with application requirements and performance goals.

 ### Replication

 To achieve high availability and reliability, data must be replicated asynchronously over N servers, where N is a configurable parameter.

+#### Master Slave Replication

 Master/Slave relatiopnship can be used for data replication in database management systems.

 A master database generally is used for write operations and slave databases are used to distribute read operations.
 (Generally the access pattern is more reads than writes so you may have more slaves).

+#### Master-Master Replication

+Both masters serve reads and writes and coordinate with each other on writes.
+If either master goes down, the system can continue to operate with both reads and writes.

+Disadvantage(s): master-master replication
+- You'll need a load balancer or you'll need to make changes to your application logic to determine where to write.
+- Most master-master systems are either loosely consistent (violating ACID) or have increased write latency due to synchronization.

 Advantages of database replication:
 - Better performance